 The Corporation and Mr. Steven Goertz entered into an employment agreement, effective May 25, 2009, with respect to Mr. Goertz' appointment, for an indefinite term, as Senior Vice-President and Chief Financial Officer of the Corporation.
-The agreement provides for (i) an annual salary (as at December 31, 2010) of \$275,000 per annum (subject to annual review), (ii) Mr. Goertz to participate in the Corporation's Executive Incentive Plan with respect to the payment of an annual bonus (see - "Executive Compensation - Executive Compensation Elements - Annual Bonus Incentive"), (iii) a monthly car allowance of \$800 plus reimbursement of normal car operating costs, (iv) a special one-time payment of \$50,000 upon joining the Corporation and (v) the granting of 25,000 options to purchase Common Shares and 10,000 RSUs.
-In the event of termination by the Corporation of Mr. Goertz' employment, other than for cause, he would be entitled to receive \$294,396, an amount equal to 12 months pay in lieu of notice plus the value of all option and share based awards which vest in accordance with the particular plans.
+The agreement provides for (i) an annual salary (as at December 31, 2011) of \$302,500 per annum (subject to annual review); (ii) Mr. Goertz to participate in the Corporation's Annual Short-Term Bonus Incentive Plan with respect to the payment of an annual bonus (see - "Executive Compensation - Executive Compensation Elements - Annual Short Term Bonus Incentive"); (iii) Mr. Goertz to participate in the Corporation's Equity Based Incentive Plan (see - "Executive Compensation - Executive Compensation Elements - Equity Based Incentive"); (iv) a monthly car allowance of \$800 plus reimbursement of normal car operating costs; (v) a special one-time payment of \$50,000 upon joining the Corporation; and (vi) the granting of 25,000 options to purchase Common Shares and 10,000 RSUs.

+In the event of termination by the Corporation of Mr. Goertz' employment, other than for cause, he would be entitled to an amount equal to 12 months pay in lieu of notice plus the value of all option and share based awards which vest in accordance with the particular plans.
+The Corporation estimates that, assuming Mr. Goertz's employment was terminated on December 31, 2011 in such circumstances, the incremental payments and benefits would be approximately \$358,787.

 If, within a six month period immediately following a Change of Control (as defined in the employment agreement between the Corporation and Mr. Goertz), the Corporation terminates Mr. Goertz's employment without cause or unilaterally changes a fundamental term of Mr. Goertz's employment in a material and detrimental way, all unvested options and RSUs will immediately vest and he is entitled to receive his full salary and benefits to the date of termination and 12 months' base salary and continuation of benefits for the duration of such 12 months.
-The Corporation estimates that, assuming Mr. Goertz's employment was terminated on December 31, 2010 in such circumstances, the incremental payments and benefits would be approximately \$422,994.
+The Corporation estimates that, assuming Mr. Goertz's employment was terminated on December 31, 2011 in such circumstances, the incremental payments and benefits would be approximately \$416,237.